christabor/flask_jsondash/README.md

-# Ch-api-rts
+# Flask JSONDash

-Instant charts from any API endpoint.
+Instant configurable, chart dashboards from any arbitrary API endpoint.
 JSON config only.
 Ready to go.

 This project is a flask app, backed by mongodb, that saves JSON configurations for declaring arbitrary charts, templates and iframes, and uses any arbitrary json endpoint, so long as the data format is correct.